 "...Washington was consumed by war anxiety.
 Three weeks earlier, Adolf Hitler, already in control of much of Europe, had launched a surprise attack on the Soviet Union.
 President Franklin D. Roosevelt, alarmed by Nazi gains, had declared a national emergency on May 27.
-The War Department in Washington was growing at an explosive rate, its 24,000 workers spread in 17 buildings, including apart-ment buildings, private homes and several rented garages.
-Gen. George C. Marshall, the Army chief of staff, needed a quick solution and turned to Somervell to construct tem-porary buildings for the headquarters.
+The War Department in Washington was growing at an explosive rate, its 24,000 workers spread in 17 buildings, including apartment buildings, private homes and several rented garages.
+Gen. George C. Marshall, the Army chief of staff, needed a quick solution and turned to Somervell to construct temporary buildings for the headquarters.
 At a congressional hearing July 17, Rep. Clifton A. Woodrum, a powerful Virginia congressman, signaled interest in finding an 'overall solution' to the War Department's problem.
-Somervell took that as a signal for a permanent fix, and the Pentagon, as it would become known, was launched that evening...'
-The Washington Post, May 2007
+Somervell took that as a signal for a permanent fix, and the Pentagon, as it would become known, was launched that evening..."

-Left: General Brehon Burke Somervell

-"...The first problem was where to put it - "incidentally, the largest office building in the world,' Casey later noted dryly.
+"...The first problem was where to put it - 'incidentally, the largest office building in the world,' Casey later noted dryly.
 Energetic and experienced, Casey was one of the Army's most brilliant engineers, and he quickly saw big problems with the location Somervell had chosen.
 Washington-Hoover Airport, at the foot of the 14th Street Bridge in Arlington, had just been replaced with a modern air-field, National Airport, about a mile downriver.
-Somervell - eager to win the Virginian's blessing for the project - had seized upon the old airport site, but the low-lying land, which was subject to flooding, worried Casey...'
+Somervell - eager to win the Virginian's blessing for the project - had seized upon the old airport site, but the low-lying land, which was subject to flooding, worried Casey..."

-The Washington Post,

-May 2007

-"...When Casey asked Som ervell whether other sites near the airport might be used, the general did not rule it out.
-Scanning a map Casey's practiced eye Tidal Casey's practiced eye qui-Bash kly zeroed in on a 67-acre tract about a half-mile upriver from Washington-Hoover.
-It was Arlington Hoover.
+"...When Casey asked Somervell whether other sites near the airport might be used, the general did not rule it out.
+Scanning a map, Casey's practiced eye quickly zeroed in on a 67-acre tract about half-mile a upriver from Washington-Hoover.
 It was Arlington Farm, just east of Arlington National Cemetery.
-Like the adjacent cemetery, the land had been part of the grand estate of Robert E. Lee tha had been confiscated by Union troops in the spring of 1861 for the defense of Washington..."
-The Washington Post, May 2007 Left: the "Initial Pentagon Site" was actually Col. Casey's pre ferred "upriver" site
+Like the adjacent cemetery, the land had been part of the grand estate of Robert E. Lee that had been confiscated by Union troops in the spring of 1861 for the defense of Washington..."

+Left: the "Initial Pentagon Site" was actually Col. Casey's preferred "upriver" site